MohamedKhedr700/core-auth/README.md

 The `MANAGER` constant is used to match the login manager with the given credentials.

-The `MANAGER` constant is used to define the accountable query column, and you can override using same key for credentials and query by defining the `QUERY_COLUMN` constant.
+The `MANAGER` constant is used to define the accountable query column, you can override using same key for credentials and query by defining the `QUERY_COLUMN` constant.

 ``` php
 <?php